adith20/Credit-Card-Customer-Attrition/README.md

 # Credit-Card-Customer-Attrition
-This Data Science project deals with prediction of Customer attrition and retention for a particualr bank under study.
+This Data Science project deals with prediction of Customer attrition and retention for a particular bank under study.

 Dataset used here is the Kaggle Credit-Card-Customers Dataset.